Eagles know they can’t overlook winless Jets

 Despite the bye-week break, the Jets could still be missing several key contributors aside from Darnold.

 Inside linebacker C.J.
 Mosley could miss his third straight game while dealing with a groin injury.
-Left guard Kelechi Osemele (shoulder/knee), linebacker Jordan Jenkins (calf), wide receiver Demaryius Thomas (hamstring) and running back/kick returner Trenton Cannon (hamstring) were also uncertain to play for New York.
+He’s listed as doubtful, as is left guard Kelechi Osemele (shoulder/knee).
+Defensive lineman Quinnen Williams (ankle), wide receiver Demaryius Thomas (hamstring), tight end Dan Brown (ankle) and wide receiver Josh Bellamy (shoulder) are questionable.
+Linebacker Jordan Jenkins (calf) is out.

 Meanwhile, the Eagles are depleted in the secondary.
-Cornerbacks Ronald Darby (hamstring) and Avonte Maddox (neck/concussion) are likely out and Sidney Jones (hamstring) is uncertain.
-Also, wide receiver DeSean Jackson (abdomen) is likely going to miss his third straight game.
+Cornerbacks Ronald Darby (hamstring) and Avonte Maddox (neck/concussion) are out and Sidney Jones (hamstring) is questionable.
+Also, wide receiver DeSean Jackson (abdomen) was ruled out and will miss his third straight game.

 GROUNDED JETS